Skip to content

 • For B2C SPAs targeting <100ms TTFB — Cloudflare Workers or Vercel Edge

-• GraphQL 25% faster than REST at p50 thanks to under-fetching, but more complex to cache
+• GraphQL is faster than REST at the p50 response time, with GraphQL averaging 140ms compared to REST's 190ms, although it is more complex to cache.

 • Cold start on Lambda can add up to 2s at low load — killer for real-time APIs